-This guide explains everything you need to know about women’s healthcare in the UK, and how to access it via the public and private healthcare systems.
+We explain everything you need to know about women’s health in the UK and how to access it via the public and private healthcare systems.

-This helpful guide explains everything you need to know about women’s healthcare in the UK, and how to access it, whether via the NHS or the private healthcare system:
+This helpful guide explains everything you need to know about women’s healthcare in the UK.
+You’ll learn all about how to access it, whether via the NHS or the private healthcare system:

-- Healthcare options for women in the UK
+- Options for women’s health in the UK

-- Accessing women’s healthcare services in the UK
+- Accessing women’s health services in the UK

 - Insurance for women’s healthcare in the UK